-JED Foundation: provides information and resources to help teens and young adults : 1-800-273-TALK (8255) Text "Start" to 741-741
+JED Foundation: provides information and resources to help teens and young adults.
+Need someone to talk with?
+Text "Home" to 741-741.

 Prevent Overdose RI: find the latest data on substance use and overdose in Rhode Island.
 Resources are available for family members, healthcare providers, and others.

 RI Regional Prevention Coalitions: Regional coalitions supporting resources and activities for substance use prevention.